 A Way Forward: Your Cyber Game Plan

 Rapidly increasing cybercrimes have encouraged rapidly evolving defense systems and combative techniques.
-While vulnerability to cyberattacks and espionage is the price of doing business in the age of digital transformation, there are precautions and actions your business can take today, in efforts to strengthen your cyber defenses.
+While vulnerability to cyberattacks and espionage is the price of doing business in the age of digital transformation, there are precautions and actions that can strengthen your cyber defenses.

 - Encrypt Data: At AssureSign we implement best practice processes, such as non-proprietary encryption, rolled based administrative access controls, and password expiration protocols to help safeguard eSignature data.

 - Devise a Plan: Devise a cyber defense strategy that makes sense for your business.
-Practice it, stick with it, and make certain your employees and administrators are aware of their roles.
+Practice your incident response, stick with it, and make certain your employees and administrators are aware of their roles.

 - Do Your Research: Conduct research on all third-party vendors your business uses.
 Your cyber defense strategy is futile if third party vendors—rich with your company’s data—aren’t making every attempt to protect their own processes.
 Click here to see what we recommend considering when seeking a third-party security vendor.